Abdallah-Zakaria/lab-02-code-301/README.md

-# lab-02
+lab-02

-Number and name of feature: 1
+Number and name of feature: 1 Display images

 Estimate of time needed to complete: 2 hour